 Implementation Goals for Eco-Friendly Processes

-If a company chooses to eliminate waste in processes, it can begin with simple changes.
+If a company chooses to sustainability in its processes, it can begin with simple changes.
 Going paperless is a common starting place for eco-friendly initiatives.

 Automated data collection software replaces manual, paper-based processes in a warehouse with electronic devices.
 Inventory workers don’t burn through stacks of sheets of paper to conduct business; they use voice picking to prepare goods for orders or barcode scanners to collect product data.
 An RFgen Software customer case study explained how a Washington state winery replaced paper lists with mobile forms.